 The Board recognises the critical importance of understanding, and aligning to, the expectations of our shareholders.
-Our long-term goal is to deliver both and experience is required. impact for patients and returns for shareholders.
+Our long-term goal is to deliver both impact for patients and returns for shareholders.

 Regular dialogue with shareholders through a range of different channels helps us to understand their short and long-term views.